ivanbgd/sqlite-client-rust/README.md

 # Running the Program

 The program works from the command line, and supports the so-called dot-commands (CLI commands) as well as SQL commands.

-Supported commands can be supplied in lower, upper or mixed-case, i.e., they are case-insensitive.
+Supported SQL commands can be supplied in lower, upper or mixed-case, i.e., they are case-insensitive.
+The same is true of the supplied table names.

+Supported dot-commands are also case-insensitive.

 ## CLI Commands (dot-commands)